 Editing medical journals - short course

-Last year we had 26 delegates from all over the world and there was a great buzz to the two days with wide-ranging discussions.
-Feedback showed that not only did the delegates think it was inspriring, but the course also gave them ideas and practical information for their own journals.
+In 2015 we had 25 delegates from all over the world and there was a great buzz to the two days with wide-ranging discussions.
+Feedback showed that not only did the delegates think it was inspiring, but the course also gave them ideas and practical information for their own journals.
 Networking and participation were key and everyone agreed that the opportunity to discuss large and small issues and to learn from each other was one of the key strengths of the two days.
 (A short walk around Oxford and one of the colleges was also very appreciated!)
+The best comment from the delegates was the one saying that the worst part of the course was "that it ended!"

 If you would like to receive more information or enquire about running the course in-house for your own editorial team, please contact Pippa Smart.